 - You are welcome to plan activities with your group by yourself, or arrange for a bigger activity together with another buddy group.

 - Are you willing to take on a little bit more responsibility in the group?
 Apply to become one of our team leaders!
 Each group will have a team-leader, who will be keeping in contact with the International Office throughout the semester.
 It is a way to develop your leadership skills, and is also a merit to put in your CV.

 - You will be awarded a certificate for your participation and hopefully have a bunch of new friends by the end of the semester!

-- The International Office is responsible for the Buddy Programme and the coordination of the student groups.
-You can always turn to them for guidance and support.
+- The Buddy Programme is a collaboration between the International Office and ESN Malmö.
+You can always turn to the International Office for guidance and support.
 Email email@example.com if you have questions.

 Music at Malmö University